romj-zz/ofMiceAndFoursquare/README.md

 * Python script to match the NYC data with the Foursquare data

-* R scripts to query the database and generate the graphs
+* R script to query the database and generate the graphs